uol-soc-teachingrepos/COMP2421-Numerical-Computation/lec/lec01_.md

 ## Formative coursework

 - There will be two additional formative courseworks which you can use to build skills related to the summative coursework.
-- Submission and feedback mechanism details to be confirmed.
+- Submission will be through Feedback Fruits (via Minerva)
+- We will use a combination of peer feedback and tutor feedback on both assignments

 # Module content